gurditsingh/hydeout/_posts/test.md

 	 - This is to optimize the size of the messages not only for network transmission, but for storage and even compression.
 	 - The producer that serves as the beginning of a message's lifecycle how the message contents are to be encoded so the consumer can know how to decode them.

+	**For a full list of settings, always refer to the producerconfigs section of the Kafka documentation site.**

 	```scala
 	val props=new Properties()
 	props.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG,"localhost:9092")